nayere6342/sep10-freedom-project/blog/entry07.md

                 <script>
               new WOW().init();
        </script>
 ```
 This is for importing `Wow.js` onto the website.
-Also, along with learning `Wow.js`.
+Also, along w ith learning `Wow.js`.
 I was also learning how to put `Wow.js` with CSS.
 I also used ​​the `Wow.js` documents.
 (https://wowjs.uk/docs.html) These documents helped me to understand how `Wow.js` works.
 Here is the CSS code for `Wow.js`:
 ```
        .wow_bounceInUp {